Policies, Standards, Guidelines and Recommendations for the implementation of TELERADIOLOGY services in member countries.

 Easy to read and reference material.

 Document 2: Standards, guidelines and general recommendations for the practice of teleradiology in the member countries of the CIR.
-Reference material where the existing recommendations are collected and own concepts of the School are added to be consulted and applied in the countries.
+Reference material where the existing recommendations are collected and the College's own concepts are added to be consulted and applied in the countries.

 This document includes the: Recommendations and final conclusions of the CIR.
 The material presented in the recommendations and final conclusions helps to summarize the general document collecting the global policies of the College and the experience of the practice of Teleradiology of the countries, stimulating its discussion and the improvement of the exercise of this tool.
 The College is also ready to review and update these conclusions and recommendations.